Interactive messages: lists, reply buttons, location requests

 • Supported platforms: iOS, Android, and web

-• For more information on interactive messages, you can also see this page created by WhatsApp.
+• For more information on interactive messages, you can also see this pagearrow-up-right created by WhatsApp.

 How to set up interactive messages